-I'm Anthony, a software development student currently taking a placement at Plymouth Software - which really means I spend most of my time listening to music and struggling with UI design.
+I'm Anthony, a final year CompSci student and part-time software developer at Plymouth Software - which really means I spend most of my time listening to music and struggling with UI design.

 You can find the GitHub repo here